wtelecom/lora_gateway/readme.md

+#Attention
+This is a fork with the needed modifications to use witha Multitech MTAC-LORA (MultiConnect mCard) board

 	 / _____)             _              | |
 	( (____  _____ ____ _| |_ _____  ____| |__
 	 \____ \| ___ |    (_   _) ___ |/ ___)  _ \